tosiron/ua-chipyard/docs/running-programs.md

-# Running RISC-V Programs in Chipyard
+# Running Default and Custom RISC-V Programs

-This guide explains how to compile RISC-V programs and execute them on the `CourseRocketConfig` processor using Verilator.
+This guide explains how to build and run the test programs included with Chipyard and how to add your own RISC-V program.

 Before continuing, complete the [Getting Started](/docs/getting-started.md) guide.